Huijaaja42/reminder-bot/README.md

 1. Create a Discord bot in the [Discord Developer Portal](https://discord.com/developers/applications)

-2. Make a copy of [config.json.example](config.json.example) and fill in your bot token and guild id.
+2. Make a copy of [config.json.example](config.json.example) and fill in your bot token.

-3. Invite the bot to your server `https://discord.com/api/oauth2/authorize?client_id={BOT ID}&permissions=2048&scope=bot%20applications.commands` (Replace `{BOT ID}` with your Bot ID)

-4. Build the Docker image with `docker build --tag reminder-bot .`
+3. Build the Docker image with `docker build --tag reminder-bot .`

-5. Run the Docker image with `docker run -d --restart always reminder-bot`
+4. Run the Docker image with `docker run -d --restart always reminder-bot`

+5. Grab the invite link from stdout and or get it below.

+> `https://discord.com/api/oauth2/authorize?client_id={BOT ID}&permissions=2048&scope=bot%20applications.commands`

+(Replace `{BOT ID}` with your Bot ID)

 ## Time Formats